The Deer Hunter: Sound design

-The Deer Hunter was Cimino's first film to use Dolby noise-reduction system.
+The Deer Hunter was Cimino's first film to use the Dolby noise-reduction system.
 "What Dolby does," replied Cimino, "is to give you the ability to create a density of detail of sound—a richness so you can demolish the wall separating the viewer from the film.
 You can come close to demolishing the screen."
 It took five months to mix the soundtrack.
 One short battle sequence—200 feet of film in the final cut—took five days to dub.
-Another sequence recreated the 1975 American evacuation of Saigon; Cimino brought the film's composer, Stanley Myers, out to the location to listen to the auto, tank, and jeep horns as the sequence was being photographed.
-The result, according to Cimino: Myers composed the music for that scene in the same key as the horn sounds, so the music and the sound effects would blend with the images to create one jarring, desolate experience.
+Another sequence recreated the 1975 American evacuation of Saigon; Cimino brought the film's composer Stanley Myers to the location to listen to the auto, tank and jeep horns while the sequence was being photographed.
+The result, according to Cimino: Myers composed the music for that scene in the same key as the horn sounds, so that the music and the sound effects would blend with the images to create one jarring, desolate experience.

 Previews

-Both the long and short versions were previewed to Midwestern audiences, although there are differing accounts among Cimino, Deeley, and Spikings as to how the previews panned out.
-Director Cimino claims he bribed the projectionist to interrupt the shorter version, in order to obtain better reviews of the longer one.
-According to producer Spikings, Wasserman let EMI's CEO Bernard Delfont decide between the two and chose Cimino's longer cut.
-Deeley claims that the two-and-a-half-hour version tested had a better response.
+Both the long and short versions of the movie were previewed to Midwestern audiences, although there are differing accounts among Cimino, Deeley and Spikings regarding how the previews panned out.
+Director Cimino claimed that he bribed the projectionist to interrupt the shorter version to obtain better reviews of the longer one.
+According to producer Spikings, Wasserman let EMI's CEO Bernard Delfont decide between the two, and he chose Cimino's longer cut.
+Deeley claimed that the tested two-and-a-half-hour version had a better response.

 Soundtrack

-The soundtrack to The Deer Hunter was released on audio CD on October 25, 1990.
+The soundtrack to The Deer Hunter was released on CD on October 25, 1990.